bankung7/42_webserv/README.md

 > [!NOTE]
 > The /etc/hosts file is a plain text file used in matching a fully qualified domain name (FQDN) with the server IP hosting a specific domain.
 When the DNS server cannot be reached, the /etc/hosts file to resolve the domain name.

+### Directory Listing
+This use autoindex directive to show.
+The webserv will try to display a directory listing when a particular URL path ends with a /.
+Example, the url is /assets/css/, it will look in the folder /css/ to see if it can find an index.html file. if the autoindex is not active and there is no index.html exist, it will return 404.

 ## HTTP Request